Object-Centric Unsupervised Image Captioning: Limitations and Discussions

 \section{Limitations and Discussions}

 Unsupervised image captioning is an important research area that has the potential of truly scaling up image captioning in the wild.
 As progress is made, the hope is that image captioning will soon take a departure from the need to laboriously annotate image-caption pairs, allowing researchers to ``simply'' scrape unpaired images and text from different sources, including the internet.
 Our work in this paper takes a step towards this goal by showing how one can mine objects from multiple images to improve object coverage.
 The results we presented in this paper is encouraging, perhaps even surprising that ``unrelated objects'' mined can produce results that surpass current state of the art.
 By employing a transformer architecture, we also show that our proposed approach is flexible enough to ingest additional information such as object relationships and attributes that we have shown could be immensely useful.
 The work is not completed yet.
 Unsupervised performance still lags that of supervised models, but even in that we see some encouraging signs (Table~\ref{tab:verify_hyp1}).
 Further, the current line of work in unsupervised image captioning including ours depends heavily on a pretrained object detector.
-One way to overcome this is to employ zero-shot object detection, which still has some way to go in terms of maturity.
+The class vocabulary size of the pretrained object detector limits the range of images and text we can utilize, since the the objects in the imgages need to be detected by the pretrained object detector, and the class vocabulary of the pretrained object detector may also act as a useful filter when we crawl sentences from the internet.
+One way to overcome this limitation is to employ zero-shot object detection that can identify classes not in the training set, especially some classes the practitioner is interested in, but this line of research still has some way to go in terms of maturity.
 Another more promising direction is for the community to continue to strengthen the performance of supervised object detection as well as broaden the classes of objects covered.
-Our code will be made publicly available.

-\textbf{Potential negative societal impact.} Unsupervised image captioning has the potential to learn a wide spectrum of languages and images on the internet.
-It is important that practitioners of our proposed approach be cognizant of the potential for learning illicit captions such as hate speech, misinformation, etc. Practitioners of our technology are advised to put in place appropriate filters to avoid such issues.
+Considering that the pretrained object detector has become the backbone for various vision tasks, it is expectable that we can see a much stronger object detector in the near future.

 { }